 Multiple myeloma is a type of cancer that affects plasma cells.
-Plasma cells are a type of white blood cell found in the bone marrow.
-This is the soft tissue inside most of your bones that produces blood cells.
+Plasma cells are a type of white blood cell found in bone marrow, which is the soft tissue inside most of your bones that produces blood cells.
 In the bone marrow, plasma cells make antibodies, which are proteins that help your body fight off diseases and infections.

 According to Stanford University, multiple myeloma is rare, accounting for only 1 percent of all cancer cases in the United States.
-About four to five out of 100,000 people are diagnosed with this type of cancer each year.
+About 4 to 5 people out of 100,000 are diagnosed with this type of cancer each year.

-There are two main types of multiple myeloma that are categorized by their effect on the body.
+There are two main types of multiple myeloma, which are categorized by their effect on the body.

 - An indolent myeloma causes no noticeable symptoms.
 It usually develops slowly and doesn’t cause bone tumors.
 Only small increases in M protein and M plasma cells are seen.